Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 ### Introduction

-Apocalypse Dynamics allows you to simulate the future of mankind through the digital twin of the world
+Apocalypse Dynamics allows you to simulate the future of mankind through the digital twin of the world.

-Thanks to our generous sponsors for making this project possible.
-See the list of our [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).
+This project is made possible thanks to our generous [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).

 To read the Apocalypse Dynamics documentation, click on the [Wiki](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki) link.